-A special needs trust (SNT) is required if the client is receiving Supplemental Security Income (SSI) or Medicaid.
-A SNT is a trust whose corpus or any assets held in the trust do not count as resources for purposes of qualifying for Medicaid or SSI.
-Thus a personal injury settlement can be placed into a SNT so that the victim can continue to qualify for SSI and Medicaid.
+A special needs trust ("SNT") is necessary for those who receive SSI or Medicaid.
+A SNT is a trust whose corpus or any assets held in the trust do not count as available resources for purposes of qualifying for Medicaid or SSI.
+Thus a personal injury settlement can be placed into a SNT so that an injury victim can continue to qualify for SSI and Medicaid.
 Federal law authorizes and regulates the creation of a SNT.
 42 U.S.C. §1396p(d)(4)(A)-(C) governs the creation and requirements for such trusts.
-First and foremost, a client must be disabled in order to create a SNT.
-There are 3 primary types of trusts.
-First is the (d)(4)(A) trust which can only be established for those who are disabled and are under age 65.
+First and foremost, an injury victim must be disabled in order to create a SNT.
+There are three primary types of trusts.
+First is the (d)(4)(A) trust which can be established only for those who are disabled and are under age 65.
 This trust is established with the personal injury victim's settlement money and is established for the victim's own benefit.
-Second is a third party SNT which is established and funded by someone other than the personal injury victim (i.e., parent, grandparent, donations, etc. . .) for the benefit of the personal injury victim.
+The second is a third party SNT which is funded and established by someone other than the personal injury victim (i.e., parent, grandparent, donations, etc. . .) for the benefit of the personal injury victim.
 The victim still must meet the definition of disability.
-Third is a (d)(4)(c) trust typically called a pooled trust (described in more detail below) that may be established with the disabled victim's funds without regard to age restriction.
+The third is a (d)(4)(c) trust typically called a Pooled Trust (described in more detail in another section) that may be established with the disabled victim's funds without regard to age restriction.

 As a general rule, a SNT can pay only for things that benefit the Medicaid recipient for whom the trust was created.
 It can provide for medical items or services Medicaid does not currently cover or to improve the quality of life of the Medicaid recipient.
 However, a Medicaid recipient that establishes a SNT cannot have unrestricted access to the money in the trust to spend at his or her whim.